Significant-Gravitas/AutoGPT/QUICKSTART.md

     It can be accessed by running the `run` command by typing `./run` in the terminal.

     The first command you need to use is `./run setup` This will guide you through the process of setting up your system.
-    Initially you will get instructions for installing flutter, chrome and setting up your github access token like the following image:
+    Initially you will get instructions for installing flutter, chrome and setting up your GitHub access token like the following image:

     > Note: for advanced users.
-The github access token is only needed for the ./run arena enter command so the system can automatically create a PR
+The GitHub access token is only needed for the ./run arena enter command so the system can automatically create a PR

     ![Setup the Project](docs/content/imgs/quickstart/005_setup.png)